braidenjudd/microservices-by-example/README.md

 As a consumer I want to receive the best flight offers between Melbourne and Brisbane available to me.
 These offers should be personalised depending on my preferences.
 I can enter the following preferences

  - Level of Service (Full/Budget)
- - If I am a One World or Star Alliance FF
+ - If they are frequent flyer
  - Time of day
- -

 ## The Implementations